waffleio/waffle.io-takeout/README.md

 #### Hardware Requirements

  - We recommend at least 16GB of storage, and 3GB of memory.
- - Any linux distro with docker installed
+ - Any unix based distro with docker installed

 #### Prerequisites

 1. You need mongodb (v2.6) running somewhere.
 It's your responsibility to maintain your mongo installation.
   - You can install mongo on EC2 by following [these instructions](http://docs.mongodb.org/ecosystem/platforms/amazon-ec2/).
-2. If you plan to have your Waffle Takeout instance available through a hostname instead of an IP address (e.g., mapping the machine to waffle.io on your local network), you'll need to configure that during
+2. If you plan to have your Waffle Takeout instance available through a hostname instead of an IP address (e.g., mapping the machine to waffle.io on your local network), you should have that complete before running the `install.sh` script.

 #### Installation

 1. Follow [these instructions](https://docs.docker.com/installation/amazon/) to create an EC2 instance with docker installed.
   - minimum EC2 instance type: `t2.small`, with 16GB storage
   - to configure the root storage to be 16GB, instead of the default 8GB, go to the "Add Storage" tab when configuring your instance

 2. Give your ssh user access to docker
-  - Run `docker ps`.
-If this errors with: `Are you trying to connect to a TLS-enabled daemon without TLS?`, then run `sudo gpasswd -a ${USER} docker`.
+  i.
+Run `docker ps`.
+If this errors with: `Are you trying to connect to a TLS-enabled daemon without TLS?`, then run `sudo gpasswd -a ${USER} docker`. ii.
+Run `docker ps` again, to verify you have access.
 3. [Configure a security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) to grant yourself ssh access to your EC2 instance.
 4. Assign an [Elastic IP address](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to your instance, so your instance is always available by the same IP.
   - if you are planning to use a hostname, configure your network to use this IP address now.
-5. Download the latest Waffle Takeout from S3
+5. Download the latest Waffle Takeout from [takeout.waffle.io](https://takeout.waffle.io).
+If this site isn't live yet, ask support@waffle.io for the latest image.
 6. Upload to EC2: `rsync -avz -e "ssh -i <your key pair>.pem" --progress /path/to/waffleio-takeout.zip ec2-user@<ec2 public ip>:`
 7. ssh into your ec2 instance: `ssh -i <your key pair>.pem ec2-user@<ec2 public ip>`
 8. `unzip waffleio-takeout.zip`